FOLIC ACID: A NUTRIENT FOR ALL, SUPPORTING WELL-BEING FROM PREGNANCY TO BEYOND

 The benefits of folic acid far exceed avoiding neural tube defects during pregnancy.
 Vitamin B9 is required for DNA and RNA synthesis alongside vitamin B12.
 The main benefit of dietary folate or a folic acid supplement would be to prevent folic acid deficiency and, in so doing, lower homocysteine levels.

-Homocysteine is a form of the essential amino acid cysteine.
+Homocysteine is a sulfur-containing amino acid that is an intermediate byproduct in the metabolism of the essential amino acid methionine.[1]
 High homocysteine levels are present in many disease states, and some evidence suggests that keeping homocysteine in check can help to prevent their onset.
 These include high cholesterol levels, cardiovascular conditions like atherosclerosis, stroke, and cerebrovascular conditions.
 The main reason is the association of homocysteine with vascular damage, although it is not clear how homocysteine causes this or if homocysteine levels are just a reflection of B vitamin deficiency.
-Treating patients with folate, vitamin B12 and B6 is known to lower homocysteine.[1]
+Treating patients with folate, vitamin B12 and B6 is known to lower homocysteine.[2]

 Folic acid is also good for the following: